rjmunro/sofie-core/DEVELOPER.md

 In R52, the replacement flow of `validateConfig` and `applyConfig` was extended to the system blueprint It is no longer recommended to use the old migrations flow for system blueprints.

-### ExpectedMediaItems

-These are used for Media-manager which is no longer being developed.

 ### Blueprints: getPieceABSessionId & getTimelineObjectAbSessionId

 With AB being a native concept supported by Sofie since R50, these are likely no longer useful to Blueprints.